aws/amazon-redshift-python-driver/README.rst

 redshift_connector
 =======================================================

-redshift_connector is the Amazon Web Services (AWS) Redshift connector for Python.
+redshift_connector is the Amazon Redshift connector for Python.
 Easy integration with `pandas <https://github.com/pandas-dev/pandas>`_ and `numpy <https://github.com/numpy/numpy>`_, as well as support for numerous Amazon Redshift specific features help you get the most out of your data

 Supported Amazon Redshift features include: